gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 - Creating a simple callback event [done]
 - Scheduling events [done]
-- Modeling bandwidth and latency with events [will do with inspector gadget]
 - Other SimObjects as parameters [done]
 - GoodByeExampleFlag and CompoundFlag(GreetExampleFlag, HelloExampleFlag, GoodByeExampleFlag) [done]
 - Hello/Goodbye example with buffer [why?]